Your team can’t do their jobs without internet—but who’s responsible for the bill when they’re working from home?

 - Reimbursable expenses: “Expenses by the employee which are authorized by the employer and incurred by the employee”

-Iowa’s expense reimbursement law only applies to expenses that are authorized by the employer.
+Iowa’s law only applies to expenses explicitly authorized by the employer, not all remote work expenses.
 Employers must provide a policy that reimburses employees for authorized necessary business expenses and provide payment within 30 days of receiving a claim.
 If an employer doesn’t pay the reimbursement request, they must provide a written notice explaining the decision within the same period.

 Massachusetts remote employee reimbursement